 People often fail to achieve anything because they chase more.
-If you must learn different languages, list them in order of priority and face them one at a time.
+If you must learn different languages, list them in order of priority and face them individually.

 Start by recognizing loanwords from your native language with the same meaning as another language you want to learn.
-Words that end in -ion can be simply translated to French, Portuguese, or Italian by directly substituting them.
+Words that end in -ion can be translated into French, Portuguese, or Italian by directly substituting them.

 For example, change -tion in English words to – coin to make it French.
-Similarly, you can make it sound Portuguese and Italian by substituting -zione and -ção, respectively.
+Similarly, you can make it sound Portuguese and Italian by substituting -zone and -ção.

 Just know that this is all quite different from things like creole, pidgin, or Spanglish – those are a completely different kettle of fish.